georchestra/cadastrapp/cadastrapp/README.md

 ##  Build a debian package :

+You'll need ```fakeroot``` installed for this task.
 To ease deployment and use the georchestra datadir, you can also build and deploy a debian package :

 ```
 mvn clean package deb:package -pl cadastrapp -PdebianPackage